reggi/counselor/README.md

 * This could ensure that there are relationships between files in different folders, for example for every `/report/aug.json` ensure `/report-yaml/aug.yml` exists.
 * "This folder" ensure valid JSON files only.
 * "This folder" ensure only PNG files named `YYYY-MM-DD-N.png`.

+## Where does a definition live in a project?

+### 1. Root switchboard

+At the root of an app theres a switchboard file and tells what folders and files contain what types.

+### 2. Config File within Folder

+Within each Folder theres a config that describes it's type.